E-commerce

 When the user hesitates over a concrete detail, an immediately available answer can move them forward instead of losing them.
 Support should not be thought of only as a post-purchase function.

-Funnel, mobile, and performance: why they’re often linked
+Funnel, mobile and performance: why they’re often linked

-Areas to monitor
+Areas to watch

-Perceived load time on high-stakes pages.
+• Perceived load time on high-stakes pages.

-Readability of the price, CTA, and summary.
+• Readability of the price, the CTA, and the summary.

-Keyboard behavior in forms.
+• Keyboard behavior in forms.

-Weight of third-party scripts: pop-ups, widgets, tests, pixels.
+• Weight of third-party scripts: pop-ups, widgets, tests, pixels.

 What this changes for the funnel

-If your homepage is fast, but product pages or checkout slow down significantly on mobile, the real funnel remains fragile.
+If your homepage is fast, but the product pages or checkout slow down significantly on mobile, the real funnel remains fragile.
 Always prioritize the steps that drive revenue: product, cart, checkout, confirmation.

-What truly reassures
+What really reassures

-Visible delivery and returns.
+• Visible shipping and returns.

-Credible reviews, not just decorative ones.
+• Credible reviews and not just decorative ones.

-Accessible support contact.
+• Accessible support contact.

-Visual continuity between the steps of the journey.
+• Visual continuity between the steps of the journey.

-What creates mistrust
+What creates distrust

 The right timing matters